apiad/pydock/README.md

 - Add a `docker-compose.yml` file to environments to handle port bindings, volumes, etc.
 - Change `dockerfile` template such that `user` and `repository` are args, inserted during `build` instead of when generating the file.

+# v0.0.4

-- Automatically delete untagged images when installing new dependencies.
+- Automatically deletes untagged images when managing dependencies.
-- Add commands to remove and update dependencies.
+- Added commands to remove and update dependencies.
+- Added a bunch of exception handling when Docker commands fail

 ### v0.0.3